andrewboldi/Pathfinder/README.md

 1. **Create an algorithm for ranking/enumerating scenic locations (museums, forests, state parks etc)**
 	1. Find a data source with all such scenic locations.
 	2. Label these data points on our node/edge file.
-2. **Create an algorithm for ranking the scenicness feature in our desired locations.**
+2. **Create an algorithm for ranking the scenicness feature in our desired locations.** (done)
-	1. Identify the presence of trees, lakes, etc.
+	1. Identify the presence of trees, lakes, etc (done).
 		- Can be done with a model trained on ImageNet with Google Street View images, like Autobahn does in Runge et al.
 		- We would need to identify trees, plants, bodies of water, gardens, fields, mountains, etc.
 		- Then we would take panoramic images from Google Street View and label them with our machine learning model.
 		- This geospatial map (maybe in geojson format?) would include weights between road interesections.
 		- We can use [this](https://docs.fast.ai/examples/camvid.html) example pretrained model which has been used in [this](https://doi.org/10.1109/ACCESS.2020.3006493) paper.
+		- 10/13/22: After further work, I decided to use Facebook's upernet convnext model pretrained on the bdd100k dataset and made ~250K inferences in Google Colab.
 	2. Identify the type of surrounding buildings.
+(TODO)
 		- Data can be scraped and mapped from zoning districts (by hand or algorithmically)
-	3. Label our data.
+	3. Label our data. (done)
 		- Add the percentage of each feature to each edge (road) in our data.
 We would basically expand our .csv file to include extra data for each edge.
-3. **Create a working navigation system.**
+3. **Create a working navigation system.** (done)
-    1. Get a network of roads in the respective area from US government TIGER files for each county.
+    1. Get a network of roads in the respective area from US government TIGER files for each county. (done)
-    2. Create a shortest/fastest route method with a simple A\* algorithm.
+    2. Create a shortest/fastest route method with a simple A\* algorithm. (done)
-    3. For Explore, use the A\* algorithm to find the shortest route between the "checkpoints" throughout the route.
+    3. For Explore, use the A\* algorithm to find the shortest route between the "checkpoints" throughout the route. (done)
 		- This could also be done with the GraphHopper API or Google Street View (GSV) API.
     4. For Navigate, use the weights and ranking of the scenicness and factor that into the weights of the edges between nodes in the algorithm.
 Essentially, we would be using the scenicness value to subtract from the total $f$-value of the node.
     	- This will require extensive tuning to ensure that all the constraints of time are met while providing an optimal scenic route.
+	- UPDATE: 10/13/22: The problem with simply using the scenicness as the heuristic is that A* is built around finding the shortest path.
+I.e. it will start at its current node and just incrementally edge closer to the goal node.
+	- For a scenic pathfinding algorithm, we need an omniscient view of the map to find the optimal path.
+One idea for this is using Percolation theory.
+Check out the Pathfinder/Percolation directory (will merge into parent directory if it works.
+	- The basic concept of percolation theory is that if we have a 2-dimensional set of nodes on a graph with randomly generated weights on edges, there exists a maximum critical parameter, p, at which all the nodes would be fully connected.
+In a scenario with edge values randomly generated between 0 and 1, the p-value is 0.5 This means that if the p-value is exactly 0.5, there will always be a path between two nodes.
+If the p-value is above 0.5, this is not necessarily true.
+	- The idea is to treat our road graph with scenic edges and find the highest possible critical parameter. this would be achieved by removing all connections with a weight too low and find the best possible connection between scenic paths.
+	- [Here](https://web.mit.edu/ceder/publications/Percolation.pdf) is an excellent introduction to the basics of Percolation theory.
+	- Note that this is simply an idea and I plan on exploring other aspects of graph theory and thinking critically (no pun intended) about incorporating interdisplinary methods into optimizing this project.

 - Book on navigation algorithms "Route Planning Algorithm for Car Navigation" by Flinsenberg, Ingrid C.M. [https://brainmaster.com/software/pubs/brain/Flinsenberg Route Planning.pdf](https://brainmaster.com/software/pubs/brain/Flinsenberg%20Route%20Planning.pdf)